QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 projections.
 After a point is projected into a given subspace, applying the projection again makes no difference.
-(A point inside the subspace is not shifted by orthogonal projection onto that space because it is already the closest point in the subspace to itself.)
+(A point inside the subspace is not shifted by orthogonal projection onto that space because it is already the closest point in the subspace to itself.).

 Exercise 3
 ------------